ytakefuji/openai/README.md

 The quick brown fox jumps over lazy dog.

 <b>
-I finally made a pangram generator and created a new pangram.
+We finally made a pangram generator and created a new pangram.

 1. Fez, Jud know strych pilm, vag BQX.